ktp-forked-repos/quickdot/README.md

 TODO:

-adding colors to each group of systems related.
+Adding colors to each group of systems related.